Rademacher's theorem: Sketch of proof

 The one-dimensional case of Rademacher's theorem is a standard result in introductory texts on measure-theoretic analysis.
 In this context, it is natural to prove the more general statement that any single-variable function of bounded variation is differentiable almost everywhere.
 (This one-dimensional generalization of Rademacher's theorem fails to extend to higher dimensions.)

 One of the standard proofs of the general Rademacher theorem was found by Charles Morrey.
 In the following, let u denote a Lipschitz-continuous function on R^{n}.
 The first step of the proof is to show that, for any fixed unit vector v, the v-directional derivative of u exists almost everywhere.
 This is a consequence of a special case of the Fubini theorem: a measurable set in R^{n} has Lebesgue measure zero if its restriction to every line parallel to v has (one-dimensional) Lebesgue measure zero.
 Considering in particular the set in R^{n} where the v-directional derivative of u fails to exist (which must be proved to be measurable), the latter condition is met due to the one-dimensional case of Rademacher's theorem.

 The second step of Morrey's proof establishes the linear dependence of the v-directional derivative of u upon v.
 This is based upon the following identity:

 Using the Lipschitz assumption on u, the dominated convergence theorem can be applied to replace the two difference quotients in the above expression by the corresponding v-directional derivatives.
 Then, based upon the known linear dependence of the v-directional derivative of ζ upon v, the same can be proved of u via the fundamental lemma of calculus of variations.

-At this point in the proof, the existence of the gradient (defined as the n-tuple of partial derivatives) is guaranteed to exist almost everywhere; for each v, the dot product with v equals the v-directional derivative almost everywhere (although perhaps on a smaller set).
+At this point in the proof, the gradient (defined as the n-tuple of partial derivatives) is guaranteed to exist almost everywhere; for each v, the dot product with v equals the v-directional derivative almost everywhere (although perhaps on a smaller set).
 Hence, for any countable collection of unit vectors v_{1}, v_{2}, ..., there is a single set E of measure zero such that the gradient and each v_{i}-directional derivative exist everywhere on the complement of E, and are linked by the dot product.
 By selecting v_{1}, v_{2}, ... to be dense in the unit sphere, it is possible to use the Lipschitz condition to prove the existence of every directional derivative everywhere on the complement of E, together with its representation as the dot product of the gradient with the direction.

 Morrey's proof can also be put into the context of generalized derivatives.
 Another proof, also via a reduction to the one-dimensional case, uses the technology of approximate limits.